|Elleste Solo MX40||24 patches||40mcg||£26.99|

 The 2 mg tablet also contains the colouring sunset yellow (E110).

 If you forget to take a dose, try and take it within 12 hours of the normal time.
 If 12 hours has already passed, don’t worry, just take the next dose at the normal time.
 Never take a double dose to make up for a missed one.
-The days of the week are marked on the foil trip to help you remember to take each tablet.
-When you reach the end of a strip, start a new one the next day.

 If you are switching from another form of HRT, speak to your doctor on how to switch treatments.
 It is usually recommended to finish the current pack of your previous treatment before starting a new one.